f5devcentral/f5-agility-labs-iam/docs/class1/module2/lab1.rst

 Follow these steps to complete this task:

 #.
-Intall the rackmount rails onto the appliance using the included hardware
+Install the rackmount rails onto the appliance using the included hardware
 #.
 Lift the appliance into place
 #.
 Complete installation by using your tools to secure the appliance.